AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Dragons.DragonList:reset` : Reset the list
+* `LibWorldEvents.Dragons.DragonList:reset` : Reset the list
-* `LibDragonWorldEvent.Dragons.DragonList:add` : Add a new dragon to the list
+* `LibWorldEvents.Dragons.DragonList:add` : Add a new dragon to the list
-* `LibDragonWorldEvent.Dragons.DragonList:execOnAll` : Execute a callback for all dragon
+* `LibWorldEvents.Dragons.DragonList:execOnAll` : Execute a callback for all dragon
-* `LibDragonWorldEvent.Dragons.DragonList:obtainForWEInstanceId` : Obtain the dragon instance for a WEInstanceId
+* `LibWorldEvents.Dragons.DragonList:obtainForWEInstanceId` : Obtain the dragon instance for a WEInstanceId
-* `LibDragonWorldEvent.Dragons.DragonList:update` : To update the list : remove all dragon or create all dragon compared to Zone info.
+* `LibWorldEvents.Dragons.DragonList:update` : To update the list : remove all dragon or create all dragon compared to Zone info.
-* `LibDragonWorldEvent.Dragons.DragonList:removeAll` : Remove all dragon and reset GUI items
+* `LibWorldEvents.Dragons.DragonList:removeAll` : Remove all dragon and reset GUI items
-* `LibDragonWorldEvent.Dragons.DragonList:createAll` : Create all dragon for the zone
+* `LibWorldEvents.Dragons.DragonList:createAll` : Create all dragon for the zone

 Events :

-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.reset`
+* `LibWorldEvents.Events.callbackEvents.dragonList.reset`
 When the list is reset.
 callback : `function(table dragonList)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.add`
+* `LibWorldEvents.Events.callbackEvents.dragonList.add`
 When a dragon is added to the list.
 callback : `function(table dragonList, table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.update`
+* `LibWorldEvents.Events.callbackEvents.dragonList.update`
 When the list updated with zone info.
 callback : `function(table dragonList)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.removeAll`
+* `LibWorldEvents.Events.callbackEvents.dragonList.removeAll`
 When all dragon is removed from the list.
 callback : `function(table dragonList)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.createAll`
+* `LibWorldEvents.Events.callbackEvents.dragonList.createAll`
 When all dragon for a zone are instancied.
 callback : `function(table dragonList)`

 ### DragonStatus.lua

-Table : `LibDragonWorldEvent.Dragons.DragonStatus`
+Table : `LibWorldEvents.Dragons.DragonStatus`

 Contain all functions used to check and define the current status of a dragon, or all dragons.